esha-ad14/esha-ad14/README.md

 I’m a software engineer with a computer science and electrical engineering foundation.
 I have a bachelor's in Computer Engineering and Economics from Texas A&M University, which has given me a comprehensive understanding of the theoretical and practical aspects of technology.
 Over the years, I've gained skills in building robust, scalable web applications, and implementing best security practices.
 I enjoy learning about the latest tech trends and concepts.
 I like to write about what I learn and share it on my blog.

-- 🔭 I’m currently working as a Security Engineer @ Wipro
+- 🔭 I’m currently working at Finix
 - 🌱 I’m currently learning about Product Engineering strategies & development
 - 📄 Check out my blogs @ https://esha14.hashnode.dev/
 - 💻 Check out my website @ https://esha-ad14.github.io/